adam-jb/py_education/main.md

-# combine iterables to tuples: fills shorter inputs rather than dropping them as 'list(zip('ABCD', 'xyK'))' does
+# combine values in iterables to tuples: fills shorter inputs rather than dropping them as 'list(zip('ABCD', 'xyK'))' does
 for i in itertools.zip_longest('ABCD', 'xyK', fillvalue='-'):
     print(i)